 Book your Mount Kinabalu Climb with Borneo Dream – we provide a Dedicated Mountain Guide Per Booking

 For those who are thinking of climbing Mount Kinabalu, there are two broad choices you need to make to help you choose the best trip for you (based on permit availability of course):-

 The temperature ranges from a comfortable 20-25°C at the main park to something approaching freezing near the top (depending on the weather) so layering is important and having warm clothing and windproof gear helps you stay warm as you near the Summit.
-Whilst the trek up Mount Kinabalu will feel challenging, the trek down back to Timpohan Gate will feel harder due to your legs being tired and the pressure on your knees and joints.
-The use of walking sticks can provide invaluable support especially when trekking down Mount Kinabalu and will make it feel more comfortable.
+Whilst the trek up Mt.
+Kinabalu will feel challenging, the trek down back to Timpohan Gate will feel harder due to your legs being tired and the pressure on your knees and joints.
+The use of walking sticks can provide invaluable support, especially when trekking down Mt.
+Kinabalu and will make it feel more comfortable.

-You’ll find information below on the range of Mount Kinabalu tours we offer and can help arrange for you.
+You’ll find information below on the range of Mt.
+Kinabalu tours we offer and can help arrange for you.
 Remember, no visit to Borneo is complete without trekking to the summit of Mount Kinabalu and it will provide you with memories to last a lifetime!
-Buy your Mount Kinabalu Climbing Tour Today!
+Buy your Mt.
+Kinabalu Climbing Tour Today!